xandaaah/xandaaah/README.md

 Hello there!
 My name is Xander.
-I really like Fosscord and Cish (also known as Superforth).
+I am currently learning Zig, and I know Python and Batch.

 ![Metrics](/github-metrics.svg)